HtetLinMaung/starless-server/README.md

 ## Swagger

 starless-server allows you to serve auto-generated swagger-ui generated API docs, based on a `swagger.json` file.
-Create swagger.json at the root of your application.
+Create `swagger.json` at the root of your application.
 If `swagger.json` is not existed, starless-server will auto generate blank `swagger.json` file.

-## Configs
+## Config

 If you want to change certain settings like cors or request body size, create `config.js` at the root of your application.